lawrencelogoh/lawrencelogoh.github.io/blog/src/money_vs_passion.md

 wanting to make a lot of money isn't a bad thing.
 If programming helps someone achieve that, then more power to them.

-A few days ago I read an article my Pieter Levels titled ["How I build my minimum viable products"](https://levels.io/how-i-build-my-minimum-viable-products/).
+A few days ago I read an article by Pieter Levels titled ["How I build my minimum viable products"](https://levels.io/how-i-build-my-minimum-viable-products/).
 I read it because I've been thinking about ways to make money with programming and he seemed to be good at doing just that.
 I think it's a